 “More than 34% of the people worldwide use email.
 That’s about 2.5 billion people.
-It’s predicted to increase to 2.8 billion email users in the next 2 years.
+It’s predicted to increase to 2.8 billion email users in the next two years.
 Yup, email’s popular.
 The Radicati Group, who came up with that info, also reckon that the world sends about 196 billion emails daily.
-Out of this 196 billion emails the majority, 109 billion, is business email.
+Out of these 196 billion emails, the majority, 109 billion, is business email.

 Email marketing is also a very personal way of reaching your target customers.
 Messages from your friends and family are sitting next to email updates from your company.
-That’s why email marketing works at it’s best when it is personalised.
+That’s why email marketing works at its best when it is personalized.
 Email can be tailored to customer actions so that every communication is relevant to their interest.
-You can cover topics like changes in your company, victories, request feedback to your customer – this list is virtually endless.
+You can cover topics like changes in your company, victories and request feedback from your customer – this list is virtually endless.
 With 2.5 billion users, email isn’t going anywhere.

 Still thinking Email Marketing is not something for your company?
-Let us give you 6 reasons why Email Marketing is a channel you should not be ignoring.
+Let us give you six reasons why Email Marketing is a channel you should not be ignoring.

 1. More effective than social media (for customer acquisition)

-Don’t get us wrong, social media is an extremely important component in any business’ marketing strategy.
+Don’t get us wrong; social media is an extremely important component in any business’s marketing strategy.
 Social Media is a great channel for interacting with your audience and strengthening your personal relationships with them.
 And because of that, it is an important first step towards reaching your ultimate goal – the conversion.

 But when it comes to converting people into members, customers or supporters, email marketing is the way to go.

-A study by Custora from 2013 found that customer acquisition via email marketing has quadrupled in the four years preceding 2013.
+A study by Custora found that customer acquisition via email marketing quadrupled in the four years preceding 2013.
 Email marketing then already accounted for nearly 7% of all customer acquisitions that occurred online.

 And that growth only kept on growing.
 In a study done by emarketer in March 2016: